 - Changing role of customers and decision-makers

-There is an increased interference from regulators, hospital administrators or procurement, and non-healthcare professionals that specialize in sourcing and negotiations into the purchasing decision.
-This makes it imperative for the medical device industry to account for several pricing pressures.
+There is an increased influence of regulators, hospital administrators or procurement, and non-healthcare professionals that specialize in sourcing and negotiations into the purchasing decision.
+This has made it imperative for the medical device industry to account for several ‘pricing influencers.’
 For example, with the government and insurance providers wanting to control costs, hospitals and IDNs are getting lower reimbursements with tighter budgets.
 These issues are affecting and changing the way medical devices are valued and priced.

 - Specialized and efficient customer-facing models

 The future will see more medical device companies moving away from the traditional rep-driven sales models and towards adopting agile go-to-customer models that specialize and deploy the resources based on the nature of requirements or jobs.
-These new go-to-customer models decrease emphasis on the traditional field reps and include increased focus on the below roles:
+These new go-to-customer models decrease emphasis on the traditional field reps and include increased focus on the following roles:

 - Focus on talent acquisition and retention

 1. Götz Gerecke, Andrea Miotto and Mills Schenck’s Moving Beyond the “Milkman” Model in Medtech, published online 28 February 2017.
-Available at https://www.bcg.com/en-in/publications/2017/medical-devices-technology-marketing-sales-moving-beyond-milkman-model-medtech.aspx
+Available at https://www.bcg.com/en-in/publications/2017/medical-devices-technology-marketing-sales-moving-beyond-milkman-model-medtech.aspx.

 2. The MedTech Conference’s Medical Device Study Findings: Top Medical Technology Trends to Accelerate Revenue Growth in 2019, published online on 25 August 2018.
-Available at http://blog.themedtechconference.com/top-medtech-trends
+Available at http://blog.themedtechconference.com/top-medtech-trends.